Posts

 Building the Trampoline

 BUILDING THE TRAMPOLINE may require a retired neighbor to hold one side while you fit together the other.
 It may mean, in the last light stretched tight across September sky, time itself unwinds and refills the neighbor’s knees with cartilage.
 There’s no safety net to protect from tumbling headlong into joy.
 No one yet has pocketed the round laugh of the moon, but there are ways of getting closer.
-And when your daughter, or maybe the neighbor’s daughter—remember, time is kicking it's feet, suspended— comes out in her PJ’s to try it for the first time, unable to stand straight from laughter, you may feel something inside you spring with a sudden up- take of breath, more than your stomach lifting on the wind of an unhinged hope that there may yet come a day we’re double-bounced so high we never have to fall back down.
+And when your daughter, or maybe the neighbor’s daughter, three again—remember, time is kicking it's feet, suspended— comes out in her PJ’s to try it for the first time, unable to stand straight from laughter, you may feel something inside you spring with a sudden up- take of breath, more than your stomach lifting on the wind of an unhinged hope that there may yet come a day we’re double-bounced so high we never have to fall back down.

 Encounter